-As noted by EFRAG, the business model approach is already used in certain IFRS, e.g. IAS 39.
-Also the IFRS Practice Statement on Management Commentary portrays its relevance (Para 22 states: "Management commentary should be clear and straightforward.
+Also the IFRS Practice Statement on Management Commentary portrays the relevance of the business model (Para 22 states: "Management commentary should be clear and straightforward.
 The form and content of management commentary will vary between entities, reflecting the nature of their business...").